East West Training Stables, LLC

 Email us at: firstname.lastname@example.org

 Matt began riding at the age of 6 with BHS instructor Andrea Pfeiffer.
 As a young rider he competed through the Advanced level of Eventing with his horse Maximum Speed, and together they represented AREA VI in the North American Young Riders Championships at the two star level in 1993.
 In order to broaden his education, Matt traveled East in 1996 to train and assist US Team rider Denny Emerson at his Tamarack Hill Farm in Vermont.
 Upon his return from Vermont, Matt continued to gain education and experience under the expert coaching of clinicians including Pierre Cousyn, Beth Ball, Steffen Peters, Christine Traurig, Beth Clarke, Axel Steiner and Sue Blinks.
 It was also during this time that Matt was greatly influenced by the horsemanship of George Kharl.
 Matt spent time on George's Montana Ranch learning a new approach to horses from George, in which observation, patience, and clear communication became the foundation of his training and relationships with his equine partners.
 Matt and Cecily met in 2003, and started East West Training Stables together in 2004.
-It was the following year that Matt was lucky enough to begin campaigning Jasmine, a Canadian Sporthorse owned by Jodie Potts.
-Jasmine was certainly a horse of a lifetime, and brought Matt to many successes at the two star level, including the Championship in the CIC** at Rebecca Farms as well as the Reserve Championship in the USEA/Adaquan Gold Cup Series for 2006.
-Matt has also been very successful in the Dressage ring, earning many high point awards on horses from Training through Fourth level.
-Fausto, owned by Sara Schachter, started his show career with Matt at Training level, earning the Reserve Championship at the CDS Year-end championships in 2007, as well as the Reserve Championship at 2nd level at the USDF Year-end Championships in 2009.
-In 2012 Fausto and Matt saw many successes and high point championships at 4th level.
+Matt has competed with much success through the three star level of Eventing, as well as enjoying successes in the Dressage ring, earning many high point awards on horses from Training through Fourth level.

 Always seeking to improve, Matt works regularly with Volker Brommann and Derek DiGrazia.